confluentinc/workshop-tableflow-databricks/data/data_overview.md

 1. **Stage 0: Configuration**
    1. The `shadow-traffic-configuration.json` file contains a three-sequential-stage approach to generate both a batch of historical data and periodic ongoing streaming data
-   2. Connections to Oracle and Confluent Cloud are prebuilt
+   2. Connections to PostgreSQL and Confluent Cloud are prebuilt
-2. **Stage 1: Seed Data (Oracle Database)**
+2. **Stage 1: Seed Data (PostgreSQL Database)**
-   1. The `customer_generator` creates 1,000 customer records with timestamps of 10 weeks ago
+   1. The `customer_generator` creates 1,000 customer records with timestamps of ~10 weeks ago
-      - **15-Minute Delay**: Records are generated in memory immediately but delayed 15 minutes before Oracle insertion
-   2. The `hotel_generator` creates 30 hotel records across 9 countries with timestamps of 10 weeks ago
+   2. The `hotel_generator` creates 30 hotel records across 9 countries with category-based descriptions and timestamps of ~10 weeks ago
-      - **15-Minute Delay**: Records are generated in memory immediately but delayed 15 minutes before Oracle insertion
 3. **Stage 2: Historical Data (Kafka Topics)**
-   1. **Clickstream Generator (Historical)** - Generates 3,000 clickstream events with random timestamps over the past 8 weeks
+   1. **Clickstream Generator (Historical)** - Generates 3,000 clickstream events with random timestamps over the past ~8 weeks
-   2. **Booking Generator (Historical)** - Generates 400 booking records with random timestamps over the past 8 weeks
+   2. **Booking Generator (Historical)** - Generates 400 booking records with random timestamps over the past ~8 weeks
-   3. **Review Generator (Historical)** - Generates 200 hotel reviews with unique booking references (B600000100-B600000299) and timestamps over the past 8 weeks
+   3. **Review Generator (Historical)** - Generates 200 hotel reviews with unique booking references (B600000100-B600000299) and timestamps over the past ~8 weeks
 4. **Stage 3: Streaming Data (Kafka Topics)**
    1. **Clickstream Generator (Streaming)** - Produces messages every 10-15 seconds to the `clickstream` topic with a maximum of 125 events
-      - References customer emails and hotel IDs from Oracle data
+      - References customer emails and hotel IDs from PostgreSQL data
       - 80% of clickstream activity come from existing customers, 20% from anonymous users
    2. **Booking Generator (Streaming)** - Produces messages every 45-60 seconds to the `bookings` topic with a maximum of 20 events
-      - Ensures that 20% of customers never appear in bookings
-      - References customer emails and hotel IDs from Oracle data
+      - References customer emails and hotel IDs from PostgreSQL data
    3. **Review Generator (Streaming)** - Produces messages every 100-150 seconds to the `hotel_reviews` topic up to a max of 10 events
       - Includes all review ratings from 1-5 stars with weighted distribution
       - References unique booking IDs (B600000300-B600000309) to ensure no duplicate reviews

-### Timing Strategy
+### Stage Dependencies

-The practical reason for the 15-minute delay for customers and hotels data is to allow for the dockerized Oracle database to fully spin up and start accepting connections.

-However, The 15-minute delay for master data (customers and hotels) can simulate a realistic data pipeline simulation where:

-- **Kafka Streams** begin immediately with clickstream, booking, and review events
-- **Master Data** appears in Oracle after 15 minutes, simulating typical enterprise data propagation delays
-- **Lookup Operations** in Kafka consumers can demonstrate handling of missing reference data scenarios
-- **Data Dependencies** mirror real-world timing where transactional events may arrive before their related master data
+The three-stage approach ensures proper data dependencies:

+- **Stage 1** completes first, populating PostgreSQL with customer and hotel master data
+- **Stage 2** runs after Stage 1, allowing historical Kafka events to reference existing master data via lookups
+- **Stage 3** runs after Stage 2, producing ongoing streaming events that also reference master data

 ## Usage